 Lake Neusiedl is Europe's largest and westernmost steppe lake, situated on the Austro-Hungarian border.
 The lake covers about 320 km2, more than half of which is reedbed.
 This is one of the warmest and driest parts of Austria, with hot, dry summers and cold winters with little snow.
 Smaller, shallow, saline lakes dot the adjacent Seewinkel area, and the whole National Park hosts a rich diversity of species.
 More than 150 birds breed, and another 150 use the area around the lake during migration.

-Birding here may produce White and Black Storks, Eastern Imperial Eagle, Black Kite, Marsh and Montagu’s Harrier, Short-eared Owl, the blue-headed race of Yellow Wagtail, Whinchat, and a range of warblers including River, Marsh, Barred and Icterine.
+Birding here may produce White and Black Stork, Eastern Imperial Eagle, Black Kite, Marsh and Montagu’s Harrier, Short-eared Owl, Yellow Wagtail (flava), Whinchat, and a range of warblers including River, Marsh, Barred and Icterine.
 Saline-lakes, salt-marshes, and traditionally managed pastures and meadows host shorebirds such as Kentish Plover, Black-tailed Godwit, Common Redshank, Eurasian Spoonbill, Avocet and Black-winged Stilt.
 Ducks include Red-crested Pochard and Garganey, and there are Whiskered Tern, and both Yellow-legged and Mediterranean Gulls.
-Huge reed-beds are a haven for nesting Bittern, Little Bittern, Squacco, Purple and Night Herons, egrets, grebes, Moustached, Savi’s and Great Reed Warblers, Bluethroat (white-spotted race), and both Bearded and Penduline Tits.
+Huge reed-beds are a haven for nesting Bittern, Little Bittern, Squacco, Purple and Night Herons, egrets, grebes, Moustached, Savi’s and Great Reed Warblers, Bluethroat (white-spotted race), and both Bearded and Penduline Tit.
 We will also watch out for Pygmy Cormorant, which are now spreading into Austria from more easterly locations.

 There are also Crested Lark, Serin, Hoopoe, Golden Oriole, Bee-eater and Syrian Woodpecker, the latter often in villages and orchards.
 Our third 'gasthaus' is in the Neusiedlersee-Seewinkel region.

-After breakfast we head to Vienna Airport, where the holiday with your return flight to London Gatwick.
+After breakfast we head to Vienna Airport, where we catch our return flight to London Gatwick.

-… walk in the footsteps of the Habsburgs, visit the splendid baroque Schönbrunn and Belvedere Palaces, and stroll along the magnificent Ring Boulevard to take a look at the heart of the former vast Habsburg empire, the Imperial Palace.
+Walk in the footsteps of the Habsburgs, visit the splendid baroque Schönbrunn and Belvedere Palaces, and stroll along the magnificent Ring Boulevard to take a look at the Imperial Palace.
 Get a sense of the glory of the old empire by visiting St. Stephen’s Cathedral, the Spanish Riding School, or the Giant Ferris Wheel at the Prater.

 Use your ‘Vienna Card’ to travel on the trams, subway and buses, enjoy the extensive shopping opportunities, and visit one of the famous Viennese coffee houses, which offer a wide variety of coffees, pastries, and pies and cakes.
 Look out especially for Bundt cake and Sachertorte!